Rainforest to Paramo

 Day 6 After breakfast we will return to Quito, birding at a number of sites en route looking for species we may have missed.
 Overnight in Quito.

-Day 7 Today we will fly to Sacha Lodge in the eastern lowlands, although the closest we can get by air is 100km, so the flight will be followed by a three-hour motorised canoe journey along the River Napo!
+Day 7 Today we will fly to Sacha Lodge in the eastern lowlands, although the closest we can get by air is 100 kilometres, so the flight will be followed by a three-hour motorised canoe journey along the River Napo!
 We will be birding our way down the river looking for Sand-coloured Nighthawk, Pied Lapwing and Large-billed and Yellow-billed Terns.
 The lodge, which is situated in humid rainforest near La Selva Lodge, has six main trails radiating out from it as well as a boardwalk, a dugout canoe route, a superb canopy tower taking up to 12 people and a new canopy walk.
 The unspoiled habitat means that there is a huge diversity of birdlife, although, as in all rainforests, birds are not always easy to see!
 Some of the species we can expect to find here include Salvin's and Nocturnal Curassows, Spix's Guan, Blue-and-yellow and Red-bellied Macaws and Harpy Eagle.
 Four nights at Sacha Lodge.

 Days 8–10 Each day will be spent with a local guide exploring the trails around the lodge.
 There are simply too many birds here to list them all, but the highlights may include Hoatzin, Zigzag and Agami Herons, Scarlet Macaw, Dusky-billed and Scarlet-shouldered Parrotlets, Orange-cheeked Parrot and White-throated, Golden-green, Ringed and Rufous-headed Woodpeckers.
-The understorey contains many skulking birds which follow the Army Ants, including Rio Suno, Dugand's and Chestnut-shouldered Antwrens, Yellow-browed, Black-and-white, Banded, Dot-backed and White-plumed Antbirds, Black-spotted and Reddish-winged Bare-eyes, Ochre-striped Antpitta and Chestnut-belted Gnateater.
+The understorey contains many skulking birds that follow the Army Ants, including Rio Suno, Dugand's and Chestnut-shouldered Antwrens, Yellow-browed, Black-and-white, Banded, Dot-backed and White-plumed Antbirds, Black-spotted and Reddish-winged Bare-eyes, Ochre-striped Antpitta and Chestnut-belted Gnateater.
 Flycatchers are abundant and include Yellow-browed and Golden-winged Tody-flycatchers, Brownish Twistwing, Cinnamon Attila and Sulphury Flycatcher.
 There are Purple-throated, Plum-throated and Spangled Cotingas, whilst the amazing Amazonian Umbrellabird is often found along the edge of the river.
 One day we will take a motorised canoe-trip and visit a parrot salt-lick on the banks of the river, frequented by spectacular numbers of Blue-headed, Mealy and Yellow-crowned Parrots.
-On the way back to the lodge we will stop on an island for a couple of hours to search for roosting Ladder-tailed Nightjar and the very local Black-capped Donacobius.
+On the way back to the lodge we will stop on an island for a couple of hours to search for roosting Ladder-tailed Nightjar and the very-local Black-capped Donacobius.

 Day 11 Sadly, after early-morning birding and breakfast, we will have to leave Sacha Lodge by the same means that we arrived!
 We will return to Quito for one night.

-Day 12 Today we will head eastwards into the Andes until we reach the Paramo habitat above the tree line at about 4000m.
+Day 12 Today we will head eastwards into the Andes until we reach the Paramo habitat above the tree line at about 4000 metres.
 The scenery here is spectacular, with views of the Andes including many dormant volcanoes.
 Because of the altitude, however, birding can be hard work, although the rewards are great, with many new species that are truly montane including Andean Condor, Black-chested Buzzard-eagle, Andean and Noble Snipe, Giant Hummingbird, Black-tailed Trainbearer, Ecuadorian Hillstar, Mountain Velvetbreast, Giant Conebill, White-capped Dipper, Andean Tapaculo and Andean Tit-Spinetail.
 Overnight at Papallacta.

 Day 13 We will continue our journey down the eastern slopes of the Andes to a completely different avifaunal area at San Isidro.
 Along the edges of pasture and on the entrance road and forest trails we will have many birding opportunities in this wonderful sub-tropical zone: Long-tailed and Bicoloured Antbirds, Speckle-faced Parrot, Crested Quetzal, Green (Inca) Jay, Mountain and Scarlet-rumped Caciques and Golden-eared, Grass-green and Orange-eared Tanagers are just a few of the many possibilities in this richest of areas.
 Night at San Isidro.